po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/06-Stu_ConvertConstLetArrow/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * Take one our previous exercises and convert it to ES6 syntax.
+* Take one of the previous exercises and convert it to ES6 syntax.
 How can you shorten arrow functions even further?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---

-2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.